Storytelling, fibs, stretching the truth or telling a lie? Teach your children the difference

 Michigan State University Extension suggests that there are many ways to build the character trait of trustworthiness in young children.

 - Model a good example.
 Children get confused about the difference between truth and lies when they overhear mom telling someone on the phone that dad is not at home, when they can see him sitting in the family room.
 Even “white lies” can confuse children about being honest.
-If you call in sick to work because you want to go shopping, your child will thing it’s ok to fake an illness to get out of a chore or pre-school.
+If you call in sick to work because you want to go shopping, your child will think it’s ok to fake an illness to get out of a chore or pre-school.
 Make honesty the best policy in all of your actions.

 - Talk about honesty.
 Children’s books and movies can help you explore this topic with pre-school age children.
 The age-old story of Pinocchio, or a more recent book, Harriet and the Garden, by Nancy Carlson are great ways to open a conversation on the difference between telling the truth and telling a lie, and the consequences that may be involved.
 Talk about what happened and what the characters could have done instead.
 Be creative with your child by using dolls or puppets.
 Act out a character who gets into trouble for stretching the truth as in the fable The Little Boy who Cried Wolf.